Skip to main content

 Medicare Part B covers one depression screening per year in a primary care setting (like a doctor’s office).
 The office can provide follow-up treatment and/or referrals if needed.
 You pay nothing for this screening if your doctor “accepts assignment.”
 This means they agree to accept the Medicare-approved amount as full payment for covered services.

-Outpatient Mental Health Services Under Medicare
+Outpatient Mental Health Services Under Original Medicare

-Inpatient Mental Health Care Under Medicare
+Inpatient Mental Health Care Under Original Medicare

 • A semi-private room (a private room may be covered if medically necessary)